 25 photographs of the 1936 St. Patrick's Day Flood, Pittsburgh, Pennsylvania

 A sober and sublime collection of images showing the city post-deluge: fragile-looking steel mills, submerged trolley cars, men in canoes paddling across gas station signs, etc. The Great St. Patrick's Day Flood is considered the worst in the city's history, destroying over 100,000 buildings and paralyzing nearly every facet of life and industry.
-The album includes many views of Pittsburgh's downtown--famously situated at the confluence of the Allegheny, Ohio, and Monongahela Rivers--which was estimated to be 65% underwater.
+The album includes many views of Pittsburgh's downtown--famously situated at the confluence of the Allegheny, Ohio, and Monongahela Rivers--which was estimated to be 65% under water.
 Commemorative markers of the incredible water levels remain throughout downtown.
 Also includes industrial views and a few snapshots of residential areas.
 All are original photographs, taken by an unidentified bystander with a sensitive eye.